Terms & Conditions

 Article 11: Termination, suspension and dissolution of the agreement

-Insofar as the contract concluded between Maglr and the User concerns a continuing performance contract, both parties are entitled to terminate the agreement between Maglr and the User prematurely, provided that the cancellation takes place in writing and with good reason.
+Insofar as the contract concluded between Maglr and the User concerns a continuing performance contract, both parties are entitled to terminate the agreement between Maglr and the User prematurely, provided that the cancellation takes place in writing.
 The cancellation must take place with due observance of a reasonable notice period of at least one month.
+In the event of early cancellation of an annual license, the current period will not be reimbursed.

 If Maglr has a well-founded belief that the User will not - at least not correctly - comply with the agreement, Maglr is entitled to suspend performance of this agreement for no more than 6 months without notice of default and without judicial intervention, or to dissolve in part or whole, without being liable to pay any compensation or guarantee and without prejudice to the further rights it is entitled to.
 During the suspension, and at its conclusion, Maglr is authorised to opt for implementation or for a total or partial dissolution of the suspended agreement.